 We have an Audit Committee, a Compensation Committee and a Nominating Committee.
-In connection with the Recapitalization, the Capital Allocation Committee, which was established as a standing committee in February 2016, has been dissolved.
+In August 2019 the Capital Allocation Committee, which was established as a standing committee in February 2016, has been dissolved.

 Audit Committee.
 In addition to risk management functions, the primary functions of the Audit Committee are to select or to recommend to the Board the selection of outside auditors; to monitor our relationships with our outside auditors and their interaction with our management in order to ensure their independence and objectivity; to review and assess the scope and quality of our outside auditor's services, including the audit of our annual financial statements; to review our financial management and accounting procedures; to review our financial statements with our management and outside auditors; and to review the adequacy of our system of internal accounting controls.
 Effective as of their respective dates of appointment to the Board, Messrs.
 Shoghi (Chair) and Winkler and Ms. Levine are the members of the Audit Committee.
 Each member of the Audit Committee is "independent" (as defined in NASD Rule 4200(a)(14)) and able to read and understand fundamental financial statements.
 Mr. Shoghi, our audit committee financial expert, possesses the financial expertise required under Rule 401(h) of Regulation S-K under the Securities Act of 1933, as amended (the "Securities Act"), and NASD Rule 4350(d)(2) as a result of his experience as a portfolio manager at Oasis Management.
 He is further "independent" as defined under Item 7(d)(3)(iv) of Schedule 14A under the Exchange Act.
-We will, in the future, continue to have (i) an Audit Committee of at least three members comprised solely of independent directors, each of whom will be able to read and understand fundamental financial statements (or will become able to do so within a reasonable period of time after his or her appointment); and (ii) at least one member of the Audit Committee who will possess the financial expertise required under NASD Rule 4350(d)(2).
-The Board has adopted a written charter for the Audit Committee, which reviews and reassesses the adequacy of that charter on an annual basis.
-The full text of the charter is available on our website at www.jakk
+We will, in the future, continue to have (i) an Audit Committee of at least three members comprised solely of independent directors, each of whom will be able to read and understand fundamental financial statements (or will become able to do so within a reasonable period of time after his or her appointment); and (ii) at least one member of the Audit Committee, which reviews and reassesses the adequacy of that charter on an annual basis.
+The full text of the charter is available on our website at www.jakks.com.